wdorji/neko/README.md

 # Neko

 Neko is a web application designed to aid in providing hand-curated trail map with pictures and detailed descriptions to sacred and historical sites across the himalayan region.
+This project won the first ever Global Tibetan Professionals Network North America Hackathon and here is the [devpost submission](https://devpost.com/software/neko).

+Will deploy this application after fixing bugs with marker data.

 The web app was developed using next js framework and mainly uses react, mapbox, turfjs, and chakra ui.